dirkkane/ElDewrito-Firefight/README.md

 # Configuration
 ## Variables
-The first thing you will need to do is change the following lines at the beginning of `build.cmds` and `buildFloodOnly.cmds`:
+The first thing you will need to do is change the following lines at the beginning of `build.cmds` and `buildSmall.cmds`:

 ```
 setvariable firefightfolder path